 2) Your hardship has a clear precedent set to approve or deny.

-3) If denied you can request an appeal to the EAB*.
+3) If denied you have no other options, however, the leaders of your organization can request an appeal be sent to the EAB*.

 *Below is some basic information on the EAB